HL7/fhir-subscription-backport-ig/input/pagecontent/components.md

 #### Subscription Filters

-While Subscription Topics are responsible for declaring the triggers for notifications (e.g., a new observation has been created, a medication dispense has occurred, etc.), the subscription itself MAY contain filters to further refine results.
+While Subscription Topics are responsible for declaring the triggers for notifications (e.g., a new observation has been created, a medication has been dispensed, etc.), the subscription itself MAY contain filters to further refine results.
 For example, a topic could trigger all new observations, while a filter could indicate interest in only lab results or observations relating to a specific patient.

 Information about defining filters can be found on the [R4B SubscriptionTopicResource](https://hl7.org/fhir/R4B/subscriptiontopic.html#filters).